 Creating is a sacred act for me.
 It is how I remember who I am, how I access the unseen, and how I move through shadow into light.
 My process is fluid and instinctive, a conversation between chaos and form, between what is known and what is still emerging.

-Through each painting, I invite the viewer to pause, feel, and reconnect with their own inner wildness and with the ancient rhythms that continue to pulse beneath the surface of our modern lives.
+Through each painting, I invite the viewer to pause, feel, and reconnect with their own inner wildness and with the ancient rhythms that continue to pulse beneath the surface of modern life.